xrdocs/ncs5500/_tutorials/introducing-400ge-on-ncs5500-series.md

 [YouTube: Introducing 400GE on NCS5500](https://www.youtube.com/watch?v=ckab8JfFUMw)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ckab8JfFUMw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>{: .align-center}
+.

 We will cover the following in this blog post:

 - Pre-requisites before inserting the new line cards
-- Description of the NC55-24DD and NC55-18DD-SE line cards
+- Description of the NC55-24DD and NC55-18DD-SE
-- Interoperability with former generation line cards
+- Interoperability with former generation
 - New fabric bandwidth, speed-up and redundancy
 - Features at FCS
 - 400GE and QSFP-DD (with breakout to 100G)